Skip to main content

 after:"2024-01-01" before:"2024-01-31" → Date range

-• Different filters = AND: app:jira from:me (Jira AND from me).
+• Different filters behave like and. app:jira from:me matches Jira items from you.

-• No way to force AND on same filter (platform limitation).
+• You can't force and on the same filter (platform limitation).

 • No parentheses or custom grouping (platform limitation).